 Students study trends, acquire foundation knowledge, and get multiple perspectives on science and environmental issues that will help them report insightfully in the future.
 See Bulletin course descriptions for details and prerequisites.
 At least three of the courses must be 300 or above.

-Note: All courses will not be offered each semester.
+Note: Not all courses are offered every semester.
 Some have prerequisites.